21 Panel data

 Many researchers focus on settings where firms want to disclose favourable information to investors.
 For example, Verrecchia (1983, p.
 181) writes of the “proprietary cost associated with releasing information which is unfavorable to a firm (e.g., a bank would be tempted to ask for repayment of its loan).”
 However, Verrecchia (1983, p.
 182) points out that in some situations firms may prefer to disclose bad news: “One recent example of this is the response of the UAW (United Auto Workers) for fewer labor concessions in the face of an announcement by Chrysler Corporation’s chairman that that firm’s fortunes had improved.”

 Verrecchia (1983) can be viewed as providing a theoretical foundation for the proprietary cost hypothesis.
-The model in Verrecchia (1983) posits a capital market–driven incentive for disclosure of favourable information; absent such an incentive, there would be no disclosure in the Verrecchia (1983) setting.
-Another feature of the Verrecchia (1983) setting is that firms with favourable news are the ones disclosing, as the capital-market benefit of disclosure is greater for these firms.
+The model in Verrecchia (1983) posits a capital market–driven incentive for disclosure of favourable information; without such an incentive, there would be no disclosure in the Verrecchia (1983) setting.
+Also in Verrecchia (1983), the firms with favourable news are the ones disclosing, as they have the greater capital-market benefit from doing so.

 Li et al. (2018) exploit the staggered implementation of the inevitable disclosure doctrine (IDD), which was adopted by state courts as part of the common law of their respective states at different times (some state courts later rejected the doctrine after adopting it).
 IDD provides an employer with injunctive relief to prevent a current or former employee from working for another company if doing so will lead to the inevitable disclosure of trade secret information.
 Li et al. (2018) argue that IDD increases the marginal benefits of non-disclosure, which they interpret as an increase in the cost of disclosure.

 Li et al. (2018) focus their analysis of disclosure choice on the disclosure of customer identities in 10-Ks and assume that the state of a firm’s headquarters governs the applicability of IDD to the firm.
 We will conduct an approximate replication of certain analyses of Li et al. (2018) to understand the empirical approaches of this chapter.
-This requires combining data on customer disclosures with data on the dates of adoption of IDD by states with data in the states of companies’ headquarters.
+This requires combining data on customer disclosures with data on the states of companies’ headquarters.
+This data set is then combined with data on the dates of adoption of IDD by states.

 21.2.1 Customer disclosures